rahulmu95/GBE_INTERVIEW/README.md

 To Run Code:

--Open Solution in Visual Studio
+1. Open Solution in Visual Studio
--Ensure Packages are up to date on nuget package manager -Run Solution
+2. Ensure Packages are up to date on nuget package manager
+3. Run Solution
--Remove swagger from url to view static page to interact with the APIs
+4. Remove swagger from url to view static page to interact with the APIs